StarPlayrX/bigmac/README.md

 ## Known issues

-<b>USB 2.0 Workaround for Input Devices</b>: There is a flaw in Big Sur and Mac Pros with USB 2.0 keyboards, mice and trackpads, that do not reconnect if disconnected.
+<b>USB 2.0 Workaround for Input Devices</b>: There is a flaw in Big Sur and Mac Pros with USB 2.0 keyboards, mice and trackpads.
+These input devices do not reconnect if disconnected.
 A solution is to USB 2.0 Hub connected to a USB 2.0 port.
 I have confirmed that this works. https://appleinsider.com/articles/20/07/17/apple-has-fixed-the-usb-20-connection-bug-in-catalina-but-not-in-big-sur-yet USB 3.0 and USBC 3.1 PCIe cards will also work, but not at boot time.

 <b>Legacy USB Injector or IOKit USB Map</b>, I have not gotten a Legacy USB Injector to work reliably on Big Sur yet.
 If you have this working on a Mac Pro 3,1 please let me know.